Bug report #14517

 Just trying to find out what triggers this slowness.

-#4 Updated by Andreas Neumann almost 4 years ago
+#4 Updated by Andreas Neumann over 4 years ago

 Also - if you don't know what a provider does or offer - better disable it.
 You most likely won't need it if you don't know what it does.